 With invoice financing, also known as factoring, a service provider fronts you the money on your outstanding accounts receivable, which you repay once customers settle their bills.
 This way, your business has the cash flow it needs to keep running while you wait for customers to pay their outstanding invoices.

-Eyal Shinar, CEO of small business cash flow management company Fundbox, said these advances allow companies to close the pay gap between billed work and payments to suppliers and contractors.
+Eyal Shinar, co-founder of small business cash flow management company Fundbox, said these advances allow companies to close the pay gap between billed work and payments to suppliers and contractors.

 “By closing the pay gap, companies can accept new projects more quickly,” Shinar said.
 “Our goal is to help business owners grow their businesses and hire new workers by ensuring steady cash flow.”